-macOS starts the Maps app.
+OS X starts the Maps app.

-- 3 Type the address or name of the location into the Search box. - 4 Press Return - A If Maps displays the name of the location as you type, you can click the location instead.
+- 3 Use the Search box to type the address or name of the location. - 4 Press Return. - A If Maps displays the name of the location as you type, you can click the location, instead.